 The target NG-RAN node shall send the HANDOVER NOTIFY message to the AMF when the UE has been identified in the target cell and the NG-based handover has been successfully completed.

+If the Notify Source NG-RAN node IE is included in the HANDOVER NOTIFY message, the AMF shall, if supported, notify the source NG-RAN node that the UE has successfully accessed the target NG-RAN node.

 8.4.3.3 Abnormal Conditions

 Void.